Adventure sports safety

 - Only participate in activities if you and all members of your group have the right skills and experience.

 - Make sure your leader has sufficient experience.
 Your leader should be able to get you there, but more importantly get you out of the park safely in the event of an emergency.

 - Training and instruction for adventure is included with authorised NPWS tour operators, so we always recommend that you head out with a licensed operator.

-- Leave details of your group, route and expected return time with a responsible person who knows who to contact and what detail to provide if you are overdue.
+Leave details of your group, route and expected return time with a responsible person who knows who to contact and what details to provide if you are overdue.

 - Bring food, water, safety gear, first aid supplies, maps, navigation equipment, sunscreen and clothing for all contingencies.

 - In wet environments, hypothermia can be a real hazard – be sure to take wetsuits and dry warm clothes.